-We continue to be members of the Chartered Institute of Fundraising (IOF) and the Fundraising Regulator, and champion and adhere to the excellent standards set out by the Code of Fundraising in all areas of our fundraising.
+We continue to be members of the Chartered Institute of Fundraising (CIOF) and the Fundraising Regulator, and champion and adhere to the excellent standards set out by the Code of Fundraising in all areas of our fundraising.
 We are committed to the Fundraising Regulator's Fundraising Promise, and continually strive to ensure our fundraising is open, honest, legal and respectful.

-In order to raise funds and awareness of our work cost-effectively and allow supporters to get involved in ways that suit them, we rely on a variety of different activities, including: fundraising face-to-face and over the telephone, through letters and emails, and by television, digital and press advertising; from legacies, events and community fundraising; and from philanthropists, trusts, foundations, public sector bodies and corporate partners.
+In order to raise funds and awareness of our work cost-effectively and allow supporters to get involved in ways that suit them, we rely on a variety of different activities, including: private site and door-to-door fundraising, telephone campaigns, letters and emails, television, digital and press advertising; from legacies, events and community fundraising; and from philanthropists, trusts, foundations, public sector bodies and corporate partners.

-We work with professional fundraising agency partners, along with our in-house fundraising teams, to speak to potential and existing supporters, both face-to-face and over the telephone.
+We work with professional fundraising agency partners, along with our in-house fundraising teams, to speak to potential and existing supporters, both face to face and over the telephone.
+Emphasis has been placed on growing our face-to-face fundraising and ensuring the best experience for members of the public.
 As a result of these conversations, many are inspired to start a regular committed gift, generating significant income to support our conservation work.
 We require any professional fundraising agencies working on our behalf to adhere to our fundraising standards and this is enshrined in our contracts with them.

 We also work with a number of strategic corporate partners who support our work through financial and non-financial donations, as well as employee and customer fundraising.
-Our material strategic corporate partnerships are subject to due diligence and review by the Restricted Funds Group and appropriate Goal boards to ensure effective oversight.
+Our material strategic corporate partnerships are subject to due diligence in line with our Gift Acceptance, Refusal and Return Policy and reviewed by the Restricted Funds Group and appropriate Goal Boards to ensure effective oversight.